YAMY1234/JiXiaoAn/README.md

 ![img](./source_pic/wps15.jpg)

-Figure 8 Multiple Feature Fusion Coding Transformer

-The overall structure of DET is shown in Figure 8.
+The overall structure of DET is shown in the above figure.
 DET receives the byte encoding result given by the feature extraction module to obtain a metric I , including $N_p$ sub-metric $P_i$, in the shape of $N_b \times N_e$.
 Each matrix represents a feature of a data packet, where $N_b$ represents the number of bytes used for byte encoding, $N_e$ represents the length of the random byte-encoded Vector.
 Fuse the frequency domain feature results into the Transformer model.

 ![img](./source_pic/wps21.jpg)